justsomedevnotes/kubernetes-kubeadm-virtualbox/README.md

 ```

 ### Applying a Pod Network
 The second item in the output above is the pod network you want to use.
-There are several you can choose from; Calico, Flannel, Weave, etc.  For this example we will use Flannel.
+There are several you can choose from: Calico, Flannel, Weave, etc.  For this example we will use Flannel.
 ```console
 kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/bc79dd1505b0c8681ece4de4c0d86c5cd2643275/Documentation/kube-flannel.yml
 ```